ME 240:

 Assignments & Grading

 All assignments and activities associated with this course must be performed in accordance with the University of Rochester's Academic Honesty Policy.
 In this course, students are allowed to collaborate on homework and laboratory reports — provided that each collaborator takes the time to fully understand the material, then write and submit their own assignment.
-Students are encouraged and expected to use manufacturers' manuals and documentation during lab exercises and in writing lab reports.
+Students are encouraged and expected to use manufacturers' manuals and documentation during lab exercises and in writing lab reports, finding them online as necessary.
 Use of artificial intelligence like ChatGPT is allowed in homework and lab reports as long as use is acknowledged in the assignment.
 Services like Chegg.com are uniformly prohibited.
 Facilitating dishonesty is dishonesty.
 Procrastination is a major source of dishonesty, so start assignments early and keep yourself organized.
 On quizzes and exams, neither collaboration nor outside aids are permitted unless the instructors explicitly state otherwise.
 Students must write and sign the Honor Pledge on all exams: “I affirm that I will not give or receive any unauthorized help on this exam, and that all work will be my own.”

 Reading Quizzes - 5%